The Lieutenant

 The Lieutenant is an American television series, the first created by Gene Roddenberry.
-It aired on NBC on Saturday evenings in the 1963–1964 television schedule.
+An hour-long drama, it aired on NBC on Saturday evenings in the 1963–1964 television schedule.
 It was produced by Arena Productions, one of Metro-Goldwyn-Mayer's most successful in-house production companies of the 1960s.
-Situated at Camp Pendleton, Southern California, the West Coast base of the U.S. Marine Corps, The Lieutenant focuses on the men of the Corps in peacetime with a Cold War backdrop.
-The title character is Second Lieutenant William Tiberius Rice, a rifle platoon leader and one of the training instructors at Camp Pendleton.
-An hour-long drama, The Lieutenant explores the lives of enlisted Marines and officers alike.
+Situated at U.S. Marine Corps base Camp Pendleton in California, The Lieutenant focuses on enlisted Marines and officers in peacetime with a Cold War backdrop.
+The title character is Second Lieutenant William Tiberius Rice, a rifle platoon leader and one of the camp's training instructors.

-The series was known for hosting a plethora of stars and guest stars who would later appear in Roddenberry's more well known work, Star Trek.
-Rice himself—whose middle name was also shared by the character James T. Kirk—was played by Gary Lockwood, who appeared in the second Star Trek pilot "Where No Man Has Gone Before".
-Majel Barrett, Leonard Nimoy, Nichelle Nichols, and Walter Koenig all appeared as guest stars, along with Ricardo Montalbán—famous for his portrayal as Khan Noonien Singh— and Paul Comi, from the Star Trek episode "Balance of Terror".
-Several other prominent stars can be seen in various other episodes, such as Rip Torn—playing a drill instructor, Ted Knight playing a yeoman, veteran actor James Gregory as a senior Marine NCO, Alice star Vic Tayback as a Marine Corps sentry, and veteran character actor Denver Pyle—later internationally known as Uncle Jesse from The Dukes of Hazzard—appeared in the series as a Marine Corps major.
+The series involved a number of actors well known for their other roles, including several who would later appear in Roddenberry's more well known work, Star Trek.
+The central character—whose middle name would be shared with the character James T. Kirk—was played by Gary Lockwood, who was featured in the second Star Trek pilot "Where No Man Has Gone Before".

-The series was released on DVD in two half-season sets by the Warner Archive Collection on August 14, 2012.

 Synopsis

-Gary Lockwood starred as USMC second lieutenant William Tiberius Rice, a recent graduate of the United States Naval Academy who is assigned his first command, that of a rifle platoon.
+Gary Lockwood stars as USMC second lieutenant William Tiberius Rice, a recent graduate of the United States Naval Academy who is assigned his first command, that of a rifle platoon.
 Rice is a young, educated idealist who still has much to learn from an older mentor.
 Robert Vaughn played Captain Raymond Rambridge, Rice's company commander, an up-from-the-ranks officer.
-Richard Anderson, remembered for playing Oscar Goldman in The Six Million Dollar Man and The Bionic Woman, had a recurring role as battalion commander Lieutenant Colonel Steve Hiland, and Linda Evans, later known for her roles on The Big Valley and as Krystle Carrington in Dynasty, appeared in several early episodes as Colonel Hiland's daughter Nan, who flirted with Rice.
+Richard Anderson, remembered for playing Oscar Goldman in The Six Million Dollar Man and The Bionic Woman, had a recurring role as battalion commander Lieutenant Colonel Steve Hiland.
+Linda Evans, later known for her roles on The Big Valley and as Krystle Carrington in Dynasty, appeared in several early episodes as Colonel Hiland's daughter Nan, who flirted with Rice.
 The series focused primarily on Rice's various assignments as a junior officer, which often involved special details or difficult situations.
 Several of the later episodes featured Rice becoming an undercover investigator with military intelligence, allowing for plots and scenarios which Rice would otherwise not be involved with as a second lieutenant.